dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 The discussion about `ref` is much more relevant than that of linkage as pass-by-reference is commonplace, whereas linkage is niche in comparison.
+While many problems regard `ref` return and linkage equally, some changes proposed by this DIP are for linkage only.

 #### Parameters

-A function pointer type with non-default linkage can likewise not be expressed by the grammar, and contrary to `ref` return, cannot even be specified for a literal.
+A function pointer type with non-default linkage can not be expressed by the type grammar, and contrary to `ref` return, cannot even be specified for a literal.

 > [!WARNING]